helper-uttam/just-speak/README.md

 ### Need Assistance for running this App on your Localhost using Docker🐳?
 > First you have to pull the image from my **Docker Hub** <a href="https://hub.docker.com/repository/docker/codingnightmare/just-speak">registry</a>.
 > Then do the same steps as you do to run docker image.
+If you want to run it in one line code then here we go, just copy paste this code
 ```
 docker run -d -p 3000:3000 codingnightmare/just-speak:v1
 ```